Magnetic Fields and Motors!

 Imagine a wire carrying a current is made into a loop.
 The loop in then placed between two magnets with an attractive force (n/s).
 The force from the magnets will make the loop rotate.

 Use the left hand rule, so for the magnet on the left, your thumb should be pointing up so the force is upwards but as the current goes past the magnet on the right, your hand should be upside down and the force is downwards because the direction of the current changes as it is in a loop.
 It doesn't mean the current starts flowing around the circuit the other way, it means the direction has changed from your viewpoint.
 Because the force is opposite for each end of the loop it rotates.
+If the loop were to rotate for a half turn then the current would be in the opposite direction to what is was originally and the force would be countered stopping the rotation.

 By using a split-ring commutator, the current in the loop can be reversed each time the loop becomes vertical.
 This makes the loop rotate steadily and it is otherwise known as a motor!